robot5000-design/ms2/documentation/final-testing.md

     Procedure:
     1. Switch off internet and click Start.
     - Expected Result: A message modal with one ok button should display, with a message of a problem to the user.
-The Start button should display Press to Retry. _Pass_
+The Start button should display Press to Retry.

+- TC08

+    Description:

+    - Verify 404 page displays as expected.

+    Procedure:
+    1. From the site index or start page, the address in the address bar ends in ".html".
+Add an additional letter to the end of the address in the address bar.
+    - Expected Result: The 404.html page should appear with a back button.
+    2. Click Back button.
+    - Expected Result: Returns to the the Quiz index page.

 ---